zendeskgarden/react-components/docs/migration.md

 - All subcomponent exports have been deprecated and will be removed in a future major version.
   Update to subcomponent properties (e.g., `Table.Body`).

+#### @zendeskgarden/react-tabs

+- All subcomponent exports have been deprecated and will be removed in a future major version.
+  Update to subcomponent properties (e.g., `Tabs.TabList`).

 #### @zendeskgarden/react-theming

 - Utility function `isRtl` has been removed.
 Use `props.theme.rtl` instead.